 If private schooling is more than a small proportion of total enrolment the systemic risks can be considerable.
-Fees may be raised and price out segments of the population; margins of return on capital may fall causing closure and migration to other business opportunities; competition may lead to concentration on examination orientated learning and institutionalised private tuition; large providers may establish collusive relationships with State bureaucracies, and ethnic rivalries may create separate school systems antithetical to national unity.
+Fees may be raised and price out segments of the population; margins of return on capital may fall causing closure and migration to other business opportunities; competition may lead to concentration on examination orientated learning and institutionalised private tuition; large providers may establish collusive relationships with State bureaucracies (Lewin (2007), and ethnic rivalries may create separate school systems antithetical to national unity.
+Mono-ethnic private school systems are developing in some countries with possible consequences for social cohesion e.g Malaysia and Sri Lanka.
 Small businesses like private schools are notoriously likely to fail, with a majority not surviving beyond the fifth year.
 Private contractors of services to States have no necessary obligation to continue to deliver services indefinitely, or in locations that may be difficult, dangerous and unprofitable.
 Most worryingly the private sector may ebb and flow with the business cycle and scale down private provision in economic recessions as effective demand softens as appears to be the case in Malawi.